Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Synonym for safety, used before the word “leakproof” came into use in the latter half of the 1920s.
 The pen shown here is a “Moore’s Non-Leakable Safety Pen.”
 See also leakproof, Moore.
 Read a discussion of non-leakable pens here.

 (frequently written NoNonsense by collectors) A low-priced Sheaffer model introduced in 1969 as a blister-packed $1.98 pen and subsequently offered in several additional trim variations, including a stainless steel version.
-In 1999, Sheaffer redesigned the No Nonsense with a snap cap and a soft rubberized section, and the newer version is still in production as of this writing.
+In 1999, Sheaffer redesigned the No Nonsense with a snap cap and a soft rubberized section.
+The newer version, considered by most users to be markedly inferior to its predecessor, is still in production as of this writing.
 Shown here is an example of the original version.

 |noodle||See wet noodle.|